gaehlerm/SoftwareEngineering/README.md

 ## Open Closed Principle

-"Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification." - Bertrand Meyer
+"Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification." - Bertrand Meyer

-// OCP is always a tradeoff what it is closed and open for.
+// OCP is always a tradeoff between what is closed and open.
 Adding more types or more functionality? [https://youtu.be/fwXaRH5ffJM]

 The Open Closed Principle (OCP) was first mentioned by Bertrand Meyer in 1988.
-It says that an object should be open for extension and closed for modification.
-The original version states that one should use inheritance to achieve this goal.
+It is stated that an object should be open for extension and closed for modification.
+The original version suggests using inheritance to achieve this goal.
 [Object-Oriented Software Construction, B. Mayer] This is an unfortunate choice.
 Robert C. Martin suggested using interfaces instead.
-Interfaces allow you to add as many implementations at comparably low cost, while it is fairly expensive to change the interface itself.
-Each class implementing that interface would have to be changed as well.
+Interfaces allow you to add multiple implementations at a relatively low cost, while modifying the interface itself can be quite expensive.
+Each class implementing that interface would also need to be modified.

-Our code should be stable with respect to extensions later on, but not to changes.
-If the requirements change, we have to change our code as well.
+Our code should be stable with respect to extensions in the future, but not to changes.
+If the requirements change, we must also modify our code.
 This is inevitable.
-But we shouldn't have to change our code if someone else wants to change his code.
-Thus the solution is to use abstractions at potential abstraction points.
-This allows the user of our code to extend it without us having to change anything in our code.
+But we shouldn't have to change our code if someone else wants to change their code.
+Therefore, the solution is to utilize abstractions at possible abstraction points.
+This allows the user of our code to extend it without requiring any modifications to our code.

-Let's make a small example.
+Let's consider a brief example.
 We have a class containing some postal codes of Swiss cities.
-If we want to add an additional city, we'd have to add an additional function to this class.
-The class `City` is not closed for modification.
+If we want to add another city, we would need to include an extra function in this class.
+The class `City` is not open for modification.
 We have to modify it every time we add another city.
-This class is not obeying the OCP.
+This class does not adhere to the OCP.

 ```py
 class Cities: